fuzzylogicxx/fuzzylogic/posts/1597443368-purgecss-optimisation-for-eleventy.md

 noteTitle: 1597443368
 ---

 Daniel Post shared a really cool performance-optimisation trick for Eleventy on Twitter the other day.
-You can use PurgeCSS to minimize and inline the CSS of each individual page, so that each page’s `<head>` contains only CSS it needs and nothing else.
+You can use PurgeCSS to minimize and inline the CSS of each individual page, so that each page’s `<head>` contains only the CSS it needs and no more.

 Here‘s a gist: [https://t.co/LaF3ACB07n](https://t.co/LaF3ACB07n)